rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

 ---
 layout: post
-title: "How to webcam on linux"
+title: "How to webcam on Linux"
 tags:
 - howto
 - linux